Interwar period: Italy

 After Great Britain signed the Anglo-Italian Easter Accords in 1938, Mussolini and Foreign Minister Galeazzo Ciano issued demands for concessions in the Mediterranean by France, particularly regarding French Somaliland, Tunisia and the French-run Suez Canal.
 Three weeks later, Mussolini told Ciano that he intended for an Italian takeover of Albania.
 Mussolini professed that Italy would only be able to "breathe easily" if it had acquired a contiguous colonial domain in Africa from the Atlantic to the Indian Oceans, and when ten million Italians had settled in them.
 In 1938, Italy demanded a sphere of influence in the Suez Canal in Egypt, specifically demanding that the French-dominated Suez Canal Company accept an Italian representative on its board of directors.
 Italy opposed the French monopoly over the Suez Canal because, under the French-dominated Suez Canal Company, all merchant traffic to the Italian East Africa colony was forced to pay tolls on entering the canal.

 Albanian Prime Minister and President Ahmet Zogu, who had, in 1928, proclaimed himself King of Albania, failed to create a stable state.
 Albanian society was deeply divided by religion and language, with a border dispute with Greece and an undeveloped, rural economy.
 In 1939, Italy invaded and annexed Albania as a separate kingdom in personal union with the Italian crown.
 Italy had long built strong links with the Albanian leadership and considered it firmly within its sphere of influence.
 Mussolini wanted a spectacular success over a smaller neighbour to match Germany's annexation of Austria and Czechoslovakia.
 Italian King Victor Emmanuel III took the Albanian crown, and a fascist government under Shefqet Vërlaci was established.

-To one degree or another, Spain had been unstable politically for centuries, and in 1936–1939 was wracked by one of the bloodiest civil wars of the 20th century.
-The real importance comes from outside countries.
-In Spain the conservative and Catholic elements and the army revolted against the newly elected government, and full-scale civil war erupted.
-Fascist Italy and Nazi Germany gave munitions and strong military units to the rebel Nationalists, led by General Francisco Franco.
-The Republican (or "Loyalist") government, was on the defensive, but it received significant help from the Soviet Union and Mexico.
-Led by Great Britain and France, and including the United States, most countries remained neutral and refused to provide armaments to either side.
-The powerful fear was that this localised conflict would escalate into a European conflagration that no one wanted.